By Priority — Quick Answer

 Bwindi Impenetrable Forest + Queen Elizabeth National Park

 Uganda offers gorilla trekking plus savanna wildlife in a single country — a genuine differentiator.
 Bwindi Impenetrable Forest holds approximately half the world's remaining mountain gorillas (~1,000 individuals).
 Queen Elizabeth National Park delivers tree-climbing lions, elephants, and Kazinga Channel boat safaris.
 Murchison Falls offers Nile waterfalls plus savanna wildlife.
-Uganda gorilla permits cost $800 (versus Rwanda's $1,500).
-Entebbe International Airport is the typical entry, with longer overland transfers (7–10 hours to Bwindi) than Rwanda offers.
+Uganda gorilla permits cost $800 (vs Rwanda's $1,500).
+Entebbe International Airport is the typical entry, with longer overland transfers (7–10 hours to Bwindi) than Rwanda.
 Where it wins: gorilla plus savanna combination, lower gorilla permit cost, Kazinga Channel boat safaris, wider wildlife variety than Rwanda.
-Where it's limited: road travel demands (Uganda is large, transfers are long), infrastructure less polished than Rwanda's, some regions require 4x4 vehicles and patience during wet months.
-Honest note: Uganda rewards travellers who want the gorilla experience plus traditional safari in one country, accepting longer overland days as the trade-off.
-For travellers with 7 days and tolerance for drive time, Uganda delivers both halves of the bucket list in one place.
+Where it's limited: long road transfers (Uganda is large), infrastructure less polished than Rwanda's, some regions require 4x4 and patience during wet months.
+Honest note: Uganda rewards travellers who want gorillas plus traditional safari in one country, accepting longer overland days as the trade-off.
+For 7 days with tolerance for drive time, Uganda delivers both halves of the bucket list in one place.

 Pricing: $4,800–$12,500ppBest: Jun–Sep, Dec–Feb7-day: Ideal for gorilla + savanna combo